Honoring the past. Celebrating the progress.

 Minnie B. Moss, daughter of Civil War veteran and local barber John Moss, became the first African American student to graduate from East Side High School in Champaign, IL.
 The Champaign County Gazette stated on April 18, 1888, that, “she was the first and only colored pupil to graduate from any of the schools in the city.”

-Jacob Earnest (1832–1910), a former enslaved person from Tennessee, settles in South Homer Township in Champaign County.
+Jacob Earnest (1832–1910), a former enslaved person from Tennessee, settled in South Homer Township in Champaign County.
 He purchased 80 acres of land southwest of Homer near Lost Grove adding to the 404 acres he farmed in Vermilion County.
-He had arrived in Ridgefarm, Vermilion County, IL, in 1871.
+He arrived in Ridgefarm, Vermilion County, IL, in 1871.

 Albert Lee is hired as a messenger in the President’s office of the University of Illinois.
 He would eventually develop his position so that he is considered “the unofficial Dean of Students for Negro students.”